dogemapp/dogemapp.github.io/README.md

 # dogemapp.github.io
-This repo will support the website for the Dogem app.
+This repo will support the website for the DogEm app.